ayumi-cloud/oc-security-module/README.md

 > We have placed a `soft` **limit of 50Mb or less** for the creation of the `.htaccess` file by this module.
 Developers and webmasters are allowed to go over the limit.
 This limit is set by the security module when generating the `.htaccess` file under its performance specs.

+#### Default File Creation

+The security module builds and creates the `.htaccess` file with the following sections:

+- Backward Compatibility
+- Cross Origins
+- Errors
+- Media Types
+- Rewrite Rules
+- Security
+- SSL
+- Web Performance

+(*) Disclaimer: Above is a brief list and not intended to be a complete list.

 #### Microsoft IIS Server 🛠️

 The server settings target IIS7+ where replacement config is available for IIS8 (or simplification) it will be marked.